CMI Board of Directors

 Hailey Ross, Revelstoke

 Hailey Ross became the CMI’s Executive Director in the summer of 2013.
 Her educational background includes a Masters Degree in Environmental Studies from Dalhousie University, an honours degree in social anthropology, and a degree in International Development.
-Hailey’s academic and work experience have focused mainly on human relationships with the natural environment, stemming from her interest in the integration of natural and social sciences to solve challenges in environmental management.
+Hailey’s academic and work experience have focused mainly on human relationships with the natural environment, stemming from her interest in the integration of natural and social sciences to solve challenges in environmental management and stewardship of natural places.